nidhidhamnani/markdown-parser/index.md

 ### Description

 Before the change, the code cannot test the image while it's in the test file.
 The image is not a link so we are supposed to not show it in the output.
-I add a if condition to check if targeted links are iamges.
+I add a if condition to check if the targeted link is an iamge.

 # Second Code Changes
 ### Screenshot of the code change